peterthehan/create-discord-bot/README.md

    npm i
    ```

-2. Run the following command to rename the `.env` file:
+2. Run the following command to rename the existing `.env.example` file to `.env`:

    ```
    mv .env.example .env